Spacecraft-Code/quickstart/docker/README.md

-# Yamcs QuickStart's Docker and Makefile
+# Yamcs' QuickStart guide via Makefile and Docker

 This folder contains content to run yamcs in a docker container